 Did you know that:

-- 60% of consumers are more likely to interact with a company whose images appear on local searches?
+- 60% of consumers are more likely to interact with companies whose images appear on local searches.

 Visual marketing is a powerful way to connect and interact with your audience.